eshwen/phd-thesis/README.md

 ## General questions and comments <a name="gen_questions"></a>

-- Do I need to abide by CMS standards and formatting (e.g., British/Americanised words, using upright letters for quarks instead of in math mode)?
-If so, will need to update some of the macros in [macros.tex](./macros.tex)
 - What should the title of the thesis be?
 "Dark matter searches at CMS at sqrt(s) = 13 TeV" sounds a bit boring and generic.
 And should there be a subtitle?
 - Can I use different colours for different links (from hyperref package), e.g., urls, references, etc.?
 Or should it all be black/more muted colours?